 - Can we agree as to how to divide our household effects, furniture and motor vehicles?

 From my experience, these conversations are usually very difficult given the heightened emotions.
 That said, they are fundamentally important questions that if you and your former partner can agree to answer, then the process going forward will be significantly easier.

-If you are struggling to reach agreement on these preliminary issues, there is assistance available from Toowoomba lawyers, Best & Wilson.
+If you are struggling to reach agreement on these preliminary issues, there is assistance available from Toowoomba Lawyers, Best Wilson Buckley Family Law.